 When I mentioned uncodified.
 I mean that there is no comprehensive compilation of legal rules and statutes.
 While common law does rely on some scattered statutes, which are legislative decisions, it is largely based on precedent, meaning the judicial decisions that have already been made in similar cases.

 These precedents are maintained over time through the records of the courts as well as historically documented in collections of case law known as yearbooks and reports.
 The precedents to be applied in the decision of each new case are determined by the presiding judge.
 As a result, judges have an enormous role in shaping the face of law.

 Common law functions as an adversarial system, a contest between two opposing parties before a judge who moderates.
 A jury of ordinary people without legal training decides on the facts of the case.
 The judge then determines the appropriate sentence based on the jury’s verdict.

-You will know more when you take a look at the special consideration (waiver) for this course if available.
-Please take note that when you see Check, it simply means the special consideration for this course had been merge with a related course to save space.
-So it is advisable to click the link or search with the search bar…
+You will know more when you take a look at the special consideration (waiver) for Common Law below if available.
+Please take note that when you see Check, it simply means the special consideration for Common Law had been merge with a related course to save space.
+So it is advisable to click the link or search with the search bar….

 Pls can I study common law without lit-in English?

 No, you cannot